SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-cosmos-db.md

 * Logs collection from [Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-get-started) using our [Azure Event Hubs source](/docs/send-data/collect-from-other-data-sources/azure-monitoring/ms-azure-event-hubs-source/).
 * Metrics collection using our [HTTP Logs and Metrics source](/docs/send-data/collect-from-other-data-sources/azure-monitoring/collect-metrics-azure-monitor/) via Azure Functions deployed using the ARM template.

 You must explicitly enable diagnostic settings for each Azure Cosmos DB account you want to monitor.
-You can forward logs to the same event hub provided they satisfy the limitations and permissions as described [here](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/diagnostic-settings?tabs=portal#destination-limitations).
+You can forward logs to the same Event Hub provided they satisfy the limitations and permissions as described [here](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/diagnostic-settings?tabs=portal#destination-limitations).

-When you configure the event hubs source or HTTP source, plan your source category to ease the querying process.
+When you configure the Event Hubs source or HTTP source, plan your source category to ease the querying process.
 A hierarchical approach allows you to make use of wildcards.
 For example: `Azure/CosmosDB/Logs`, `Azure/CosmosDB/Metrics`.

 ### Configure field in field schema